magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 IAX user
 --------

-| We did not write the description to this field.
+| The user that will be used to authenticate in the softphone